-I am a Professor in the Department of Communication at the University of Utah.
-I am also an affiliated faculty member in the Environmental Humanities program.
-My research and teaching expertise lies in environmental communication, social movements, and Indigenous studies.
-As a rhetorical theorist and critic, I have examined a variety of historical and contemporary controversies, such as nuclear colonization in the American West, energy policy, climate change, Native American mascots, and dominant spatial practices.
+I am a Professor in the Department of Communication and incoming Director of the Environmental Humanities Program at the University of Utah.
+I am also an affiliated faculty member in the Global Change and Sustainability Center and the Environmental and Sustainability Studies Program.
+My research and teaching expertise lies in environmental rhetoric, social movement studies, and Indigenous Communication.
+My research is guided by environmental and social justice lenses.
+As a rhetorical theorist and critic, I have examined a variety of historical and contemporary controversies, such as nuclear (de)colonization, energy transition, climate change, Native mascots, and dominant spatial practices.
 I am also interested in rhetorical methods, particularly the use of ethnography, oral history, interviewing and other participatory approaches in the practice of rhetorical criticism.